Imprime PGG Early Clinical Experience

 - Safety Profile.
 Imprime PGG has demonstrated a favorable safety profile in more than 500 subjects.
 Imprime PGG has been well-tolerated in clinical studies and can be administered via IV infusion.
 Infusion reactions are the most common side effect attributed to Imprime PGG and they are generally manageable.

 - Clinical Activity.
-Imprime PGG has demonstrated signals of activity in some drug combinations and tumor types.
-This supports that pre-clinical activity has translated to human subjects, and pre-clinical findings in combination with CPIs are more likely to be repeated in ongoing clinical trials.
+Imprime PGG has demonstrated promising signals of activity in multiple drug combinations and tumor types.